20 Colorful Facts About Blue Velvet

 The film was shot in Wilmington, North Carolina, which was also the production location for two popular teen series: Dawson’s Creek and One Tree Hill.
 Though Lynch didn’t base the town in Blue Velvet on any town in particular, Lumberton, North Carolina exists 70 miles away from Wilmington.
 The mayor’s office of Lumberton was contacted and the rights to their town’s name were acquired.

 Lynch thought that Wilmington was the perfect shooting location for Blue Velvet because he pictured his story taking place in a more northern town (and it also happened to be where the De Laurentiis Entertainment Group's new studios had just been built).
 Wilmington had the older neighborhoods that he desired.

-This was particularly important to Rossellini as she was portraying a woman who had been abused and raped.
+This was particularly important to Rossellini, as she was portraying a woman who had been abused.
 According to her, “What I had in mind, you know the butcher shop where you see these carcasses of cows cut in the middle and open.
 It’s the sort of images you have in Francis Bacon ... you have these images of cows and flesh ...
 And that’s what I wanted to portray.”

 The scene in which Vallens walks outside naked has roots in Lynch’s past.
 Rossellini explained, “David Lynch has told me that when he was a little boy, and he was going home with his brother, they saw a naked lady walking in the street.
 And it didn’t feel titillating.
 They didn’t say, ‘Ooh, a naked lady.’
 They started to cry.
 They understood that something violent or frightening was happening.
 And he wanted to convey that idea.”